Judicial Yuan: Judges

 Article 80 of the Constitution states that Judges shall be above partisanship and shall, in accordance with law, hold trials independently, free from any interference.
 Furthermore, Article 81 states that Judges shall hold office for life.
 No judge shall be removed from office unless he has been guilty of a criminal offense or subjected to disciplinary measure, or declared to be under interdiction.
 No judge shall, except in accordance with law, be suspended or transferred or have his salary reduced.
 Judges shall be appointed from those persons who have passed the Examination of Judicial Officials, completed the Training Course for Judicial Officials and possessed distinguished records after a term of practice.

-President and Vice President of Judicial Yuan
+President and Vice President of the Judicial Yuan

 Since a constitutional amendment ratified in 1997, the President and Vice President of the Judicial Yuan need to be justices.
 However, they are not subject to the 8-year term limit like the other 13 justices.
-In the current constitution, the President and Vice President of the Judicial Yuan shall be nominated by the President of Taiwan and approved by the Legislative Yuan (the parliament of Taiwan).
+In the current constitution, the President and Vice President of the Judicial Yuan are appointed by the President of the Republic with the approval of the Legislative Yuan.